rsayegh/fabric-monitoring/README.md

 Each configuration includes specific inputs needed for orchestration and notebook execution.
 For example, a configuration might be designed to extract only audit logs and would include only the relevant parameters for that task.

-> See the corresponding wiki section for more details on configurations.
+> Check the `Insert Config - Initialization.sql` file in the `resources` folder for an example.

 The extraction logic is implemented in **Notebooks**, primarily written in Python.
 In some cases, they may also include **Spark SQL** queries to interact with data stored in the lakehouse.